 Laura Laird (above, left) is the BID’s Coordinator.
 Born in Glasgow and raised in Durham, Laura studied at St Andrews University and apart from a few years in London, Scotland has been her home ever since.
 She has lived in Kirkcaldy for almost a decade.

-Laura sees Kirkcaldy’s location as a real plus – living and working by the sea – and she echoes Bill in recognising that “we have everything on our doorstep – the shops, beautiful parks and the wonderful Kirkcaldy Galleries.”
+Laura sees Kirkcaldy’s location as a real plus – living and working by the sea – and she echoes Bill in recognising that “we have everything on our doorstep ??? the shops, beautiful parks and the wonderful Kirkcaldy Galleries.”
 The parks are a real favourite as Laura has two young children.
-Time out with friends and family to enjoy what the town has to offer is high on her list of priorities, saying: “For a coffee and cake – it’s got to be The Cupcake Coffee Box or Robertsons.
-For lunch … sushi from Koku Shi.
-Fatma’s Lebanese restaurant is first choice for a meal out with friends … followed by cocktails at The Duchess.”
+Time out with friends and family to enjoy what the town has to offer is high on her list of priorities, saying: “For a coffee and cake ??? it???s got to be The Cupcake Coffee Box or Robertsons.
+Koku Shi, the Japanese restaurant, is first choice for a meal out with friends ?Ķ followed by cocktails at The Duchess.”

 Working with Bill & Laura is Dennise Lazmirski (above – middle, left) – the BID’s part-time administrator.
 She was born along the Fife coast at St Andrews and grew up in Strathmiglo and Burntisland.
 It was there she met the man who would become her husband.
 That was 14 years ago – and they decided to move to Kirkcaldy.

 Dennise is responsible for the company???s accounts, payroll, database management and day-to-day dealings with suppliers.
 As Laura explained, it is a small team, so it is all hands on deck when needed – and Dennise is just as likely to be seen wearing a high vis top – marshalling and helping to run events in the town as she is in the office.??Before joining Kirkcaldy4All in 2011, she worked for Mirrey McGregor – again in an administrative role.